multiversx/mx-docs/docs/developers/tutorials/crowdfunding-p2.md

 2. We encounter the first payable function.
 By default, any function in a smart contract is not payable, i.e. sending a sum of EGLD to the contract using the function will cause the transaction to be rejected.
 Payable functions need to be annotated with #[payable].
 3. fund needs to also be explicitly declared as an endpoint.
 All `#[payable]`methods need to be marked `#[endpoint]`, but not the other way around.

-To test the function, we'll add a new test file, in the same `mandos` folder.
+To test the function, we'll add a new test file, in the same `scenarios` folder.
 Let's call it `crowdfunding-fund.scen.json` .

 To avoid duplicating the deployment code, we import it from `crowdfunding-init.scen.json` .